codingatmorning/Profile/README.md

 🎓 Past Experience

+Automating Operations at Vitesco Technologies
 Building .NET applications at Paylocity as an Intern

 🚀 I'm Currently Learning

-Exploring new programming languages and frameworks, such as Flask and its associated technologies Delving into advanced algorithms and data structures Learning efficient deployment to the Cloud and optimizing systems
+Exploring new programming languages and frameworks Delving into advanced algorithms and data structures Learning efficient deployment to the Cloud and optimizing systems